buitcj/docs/notes/aws_solutions_architect_assoc.md

 SSD Storage; Spread across 3 facilitie; Eventual Consistent Reads; Strongly Consistent Reads.

-Dynamo DB appears to be distinct from RDS!!!13200 Woodland Park Road
+Dynamo DB appears to be distinct from RDS!!!

 Easy to scale because it has push-button-scaling.
 You can monitor your provisioned and consumed read/write units.
 You can adjust your provisioning with a push of a button without downtown.
 RDS will experience downtown when you change instance size classes.